gabbo89/EEA2024-2025/docs/3a7methylkit.md

 meth_round_percent = round(percMethylation(meth, rowids=T), 2)
 ```

+---

-If we want to have the methylation values per wiondow size (e.g. 1000), separately for each input sample
+If we want to have the methylation values per window size (e.g. 1000), separately for each input sample, and not the single C positions, tiles could be created by defining the window size and the step size.

 ```r
 tiles = tileMethylCounts(filtered.myMethylRawList, win.size = 1000, step.size=1000)
 ```

-Now we can merge the information of the tiles
+Now we can merge the information of the tiles of the different samples together.

 ```r
 tiles_united = unite(tiles, destrand=FALSE, save.db=F)